Human Cognition in Machines: A Unified Perspective of World Models: Unified Cognition Framework for World Models

-Latent World Models learn state transition dynamics in video and embodied settings while agent frameworks are not typically framed that way.
-However, Epistemic World Models in an agent framework with a Global Workspace representation of the world perfectly aligns with soar State Operation Result loop and we argue, even the latent World Model definition.
+Latent world models learn state transition dynamics in video and embodied settings while agent frameworks are not typically framed that way.
+However, epistemic world models in an agent framework with a Global Workspace representation of the world (defined in Sec.~\ref{sec:bg:cat}) perfectly aligns with Soar's State Operation Result loop~\cite{laird2019soar}, and we argue, even the latent world model definition as LLMs and VLMs are already considered to be world models~\cite{ge2024worldgpt,gu2024your}.
 A Global Workspace is not a learned latent encoding like JEPA~\cite{assran2023self}.
-But a Global Workspace and an agentic framework acting upon this global workspace resembles the pipeline of a promptable Video World Models like we will see in Figure~\ref{fig:vwm_architectures}, and discuss in Sec.~\ref{sec:video_wm}, or World Action Models like we will see in Figure~\ref{fig:emb_architectures}, and discussed in Sec.~\ref{sec:embodied_wm}.
-In the Epistemic World Model setting, the initial world is a static world representing structured knowledge, but as the agent acts by augmenting its context through multimodal rag queries, performing analysis of existing literature, and encoding tool inputs and outputs into a global workspace (i.e. a chat history), creates a changing world, or in other words a dynamic state space, meeting the traditional definition of the World Model.
-Working within this agentic framework with global workspace implementation allows models like Gemini Co-scientist, an LLM and World Model itself, to propose novel trajectories through an evolving state space to perform actual scientific discovery.
+Instead, a Global Workspace is a \textbf{\textit{language}} based collection of all past prompts and responses including tool-call outputs.
+In the epistemic world model setting, the initial world is static and represents structured knowledge from prompts, and context supplied by the user.
+However, as the agent interacts with this world—through multimodal Retrieval-Augmented Generation (RAG) queries, analyzing existing literature, and encoding inputs and outputs of tool-calls into a global workspace (e.g., a chat history)—it creates a changing environment.
+This transformation leads to a dynamic state space that aligns with the traditional definition of a world model.
+Working within this agentic framework with a global workspace implementation allows models like Gemini Co-scientist~\cite{gottweis2025towards,gottweis2026accelerating}, an LLM and world model itself, to propose novel trajectories through an evolving state space to perform actual scientific discovery.